 Tommy Dorsey, trombone, directing: Max Kaminsky, trumpet; Joe Dixon, clarinet; Sid Block, tenor sax; Dick Jones, piano; Bill Schaeffer, guitar; Gene Traxler, bass; Dave Tough, drums; Edythe Wright, vocal.

 This marvelous performance is facilitated by the romping yet simple arrangement written by Dick Jones (pictured at left -1937) then TD’s pianist.
 Several months after this recording was made, Jones left Tommy’s band to pursue opportunities as an arranger, initially with the Casa Loma band.
 Eventually (after World War II service in Artie Shaw’s Navy band), he became one of the top vocal arrangers in the country.

 (1) Bud Freeman’s humorous recollections of Benny Goodman are presented on this blog in the post entitled: “Bud, Benny and the High Holidays.”
 Here is a link to it: https://swingandbeyond.com/2016/09/28/bud-benny-and-the-high-holidays/

-(2) The quotations from both Bud Freeman and Johnny Mince are from conversations I had with them in August of 1986.
+(2) The quotations from Bud Freeman and clarinetist Johnny Mince are from conversations I had with them in August of 1986.

 (3) “The trombone first saw use in the jazz world with its entrance into Dixieland Jazz where it played along with the chord changes, mimicking or following a string bass or a tuba, allowing the other musicians of the group to improvise along with it.
 In a standard Dixie group, the players marched through the streets or were hauled around, playing in an open trailer.
 The trombone having a slide instead of valves or strings or holes for playing had difficult positioning themselves, and tended to sit in the back of the trailer, gaining the name “Tailgate Trombone”.
 This style of playing included many trombone specific techniques such as growling, scoops, falls, and slides.
 These factors provided dixie music with its well known, almost “dirty” feel.”
 Cited from Wikipedia “tailgate trombone.”

-Here is another recording that centers around the musical talent of a woman, the great pianist/arranger/composer Mary Lou Williams.
+Here is another recording that centers around the musical talent of another woman, the great pianist/arranger/composer Mary Lou Williams.